Sridhar-s-12/Sridhar_interntask_elvlab/README.md

 Welcome!
 This repository documents my hands-on journey as a Cybersecurity Intern at Elevate Labs, where I completed 8 practical tasks and delivered a full-featured security project.
 My journey included network scanning, phishing analysis, vulnerability assessment, firewall configuration, and more.

 🏅 **Best Performer Award**

-Awarded by Elevate Labs for outstanding performance, dedication, and consistent delivery across all internship tasks and the final project.
+-Awarded by Elevate Labs for outstanding performance, dedication, and consistent delivery across all internship tasks and the final project.
 ---

 ## 🏆 Internship Highlights